 Diced cauliflower, kale, avocado and apples in large white bowl with wood serving spoons

 Fellow avocado lover?
-Check out these other delicious recipes, made with fresh California Avocados!
+Check out these other delicious recipes, made with fresh avocados!

 Made this Cauliflower Salad recipe and loved it?
 Be sure to rate it 5 stars in the recipe card below! ↓